Lawyer for a Rear-End Car Accident

 Do not fight the insurance companies alone.

-How Does Insurance Company Determine Fault
+How Does an Insurance Company Determine Who’s At Fault?

 Most of the time, whichever driver is the last car in a rear-end accident will be placed at fault.

-The driver who rear-ends another car will usually be fully liable, and then at that point the only thing to be determined with the at-fault driver’s insurance would be the value of the injury claim.
+The driver who rear-ends another car will usually be fully liable, and then at that point, the only thing to be determined with the at-fault driver’s insurance would be the value of the injury claim.